hnegadi/blender_XMLRPC/README.md

 KNOWN ISSUES
 ----------------
 It can happen that exiting a blender session leaves a zombie process.
-You can check this after exiting all blender sessions if the port is not the first supposignly available as of 8000.
+You can check this after exiting all blender sessions if the port is not the first supposignly available as of 8000 in a session you just started.

 INSTALL